 - Technical and/or management contribution to the project

-- Letters of Support – (upload as PDF) USTAR accepts letters from those supporting the commercial interest in the company, such as strategic partners, potential customers and others not directly affiliated with the company.
+- Letters of Support – (upload as a single PDF) USTAR accepts letters from those supporting the commercial potential of the technology, such as strategic partners, potential customers and others not directly affiliated with the research.
 No more than 3 letters are permitted, each limited to 2 pages.

 Stage 3.
 USTAR reserves the right to invite selected applicants to give a brief presentation to a review panel.
 A presentation template will be provided in that instance.

 The state’s fiscal year is July 1 – June 30.
 Please use Fiscal Year designation (FY18, FY19 or FY20 as appropriate) in developing your budget and Scope of Work.

 USTAR receives an annual appropriation.
 Therefore, funding for UTAG is dependent on USTAR’s appropriation.
 There is no minimum/maximum or suggested amount.
 Budgets and proposals should be driven by the cost associated with the milestones.
 USTAR does not pay tuition or overhead costs.

 An independent panel of technical and commercialization experts in the corresponding USTAR technology sectors review UTAG proposals.
 The review process is managed from USTAR headquarters.
 Reviewers sign confidentiality disclosure agreements with USTAR and are prescreened to avoid conflicts of interest with applicants.
 USTAR strongly encourages, for your own protection, to not disclose confidential material in the application.
 An initial screen will be conducted by USTAR staff to ensure proposals meet submission requirements.

 USTAR reserves the right to share application materials with administration at the applicable university to include, but not limited to, Office of Sponsored Projects, and technology transfer offices.

 Peer review panels will review proposals based on the following criteria:

 - Potential for economic impact, as measured by: